 Palynofacies analyses were carried out on the strata penetrated by Ida-5 well using the ditch cuttings and Gamma Ray Log provided by Chevron Nigeria Limited.
 Fifty ditch cutting samples each within the intervals of 2207 - 3569 m were subjected to palynofacies analyses.
-The standard sample method of preparation for palynofacies analyses was followed.
+The standard of method sample preparation for palynofacies analyses was followed.
 The analysis yielded low to abundant recovery of pollen and spores, small to large sizes of palynomacerals 1 and 2, few occurrences of palynomacerals 3 and 4.
 The lithology showed alternation of shale and sandstone units with few intercalations of sandy shale units.
 The grain sizes are essentially fine to medium-grained, occasionally coarse/very coarse-grained.
 The sands are mostly subangular to sub-rounded, occasionally rounded and generally poorly to moderately well sorted.
 The lithologic, textural and wireline log data indicate that the entire studied intervals in the well belong to the Agbada Formation.
-The studied intervals were dated middle Miocene to late Miocene base on the recovered age diagnostic marker species such as Multiareolites formosus, Verrutricolporites rotundiporus, and Crassoretitriletes vanraadshoveni Recemonocolpites Three higns. palymestratigraphic were each zones the frate life in USINE well 223 the international for stratigraphic guide establishment of biozones.
-Multiareolites formosus-Monoporites annulatus, Verrutricolporites rotundiporus-Crassoretitriletes vanraadshoveni and Striatricolporites catatumbus-Racemonocolpites Zones were hians established in Ida-5 well.
+The studied intervals were dated middle Miocene to late Miocene base on the recovered age diagnostic marker species such as Multiareolites formosus, Verrutricolporites rotundiporus, vanraadshoveni Crassoretitriletes and Racemonocolpites hians.
+Three palynostratigraphic zones each were established in the well using the international stratigraphic guide for establishment of biozones.
+Multiareolites formosus-Monoporites annulatus, Verrutricolporites rotundiporus-Crassoretitriletes vanraadshoveni and Striatricolporites catatumbus-Racemonocolpites hians Zones were established in Ida-5 well.
 The three zones established in the studied well are equivalent to P770, P780 and P820 of Evamy et al. (1978).
-Coastal-deltaic (lower delta plain to prodelta) environments of deposition have been inferred for the well on the bases palynofacies of the association.
+Coastal-deltaic (lower delta plain to prodelta) environments of deposition have been inferred for the well on the bases of the palynofacies association.